 The capital expenditure plans imply that there is a need to borrow over the forecast period.
 Investments are forecast to fall as capital receipts are used to finance capital expenditure and reserves are used to finance the revenue budget and capital expenditure.

-CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Commissioners total debt should be lower than it highest forecast.
+CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Commissioners total debt should be lower than its highest CFR forecast over the next three years.

 6 Borrowing Strategy